-When machining difficult-to-machine stainless steel grades, managing the heat transfer between the part, cutter, and chip becomes critical.
-Proper management allows for a stainless steel machining process that is efficient and reliable.
-Miller CNC has the processes in place to provide proper machining management via our vast knowledge of cutting tools, toolpath programming and work holding/fixturing methods.
+Miller CNC has the processes in place to provide proper machining management via our vast knowledge of cutting tools, toolpath programming, and work holding/fixturing methods.
 Some stainless components we have manufactured include:

-Years of stainless steel machining experience has provided Miller CNC with the expertise needed for high-performance stainless steel machined parts.
+Years of stainless steel machining experience have provided Miller CNC with the expertise needed for high-performance stainless steel machined parts.
 Call us at 619-501-9866 or contact us to start your stainless steel project.

 Complex 5 Axis Milled Stainless Housing